bobblePandey/mixxx/README.md

 There should now be a `mixxx` executable in the current directory that you can run.
 Alternatively, can generate a package using `cpack`.

+## Docker build
+Refer this for docker installation : [https://docs.docker.com/engine/install/ubuntu/]

+    $ apt install docker-ce
+    $ apt install docker-compose-plugin

+Build the environment using below command :

+    $ docker build -t mixx-docker .

+Now run the container using following command

+    $ docker-compose up -d

+To view the containers running, use following command

+    $ docker ps

+Use the container-id from above command & run the container using below command :

+    $ docker exec -it #container-id
+    $ cd mixx

+You can find the code in mixx directory.
+Now follow [Building Mixxx] section to build the code.

 ## Documentation

 For help using Mixxx, there are a variety of options: